-Deductible means the dollar amount of Eligible Expenses that must be incurred by a Participant, if "Individual Coverage" is elected, before benefits under this Plan will be available.
-If "Family Coverage" is elected, Deductible means the dollar amount of Eligible Expenses that must be incurred by the family before benefits under the Plan will be available.
+Deductible means the dollar amount of Eligible Expenses that must be incurred by a Participant before benefits under the Plan will be available.

 Dependent means a Child, your spouse as defined by applicable law, or your Domestic Partner (you may be required to submit a certified copy of a marriage certificate or an affidavit of Domestic Partnership at the time of enrollment).
 All legal marriages will be recognized for purposes of benefit eligibility, regardless of the state in which you reside.
 This includes a spouse through common law marriage in applicable states.
 This does not include a spouse from whom you are legally separated.
 For purposes of this Plan, the term Dependent will also include those individuals who no longer meet the definition of a Dependent, but are beneficiaries under the Consolidated Omnibus Budget Reconciliation Act (COBRA).